Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "I made the bed in the guest room," Francis said, directing Ricard through the darkened house.

-"Either you're banishing me to a separate bed, or you don't want to desecrate your mother's bedroom," Ricard said, smiling gleefully at Francis.
+"Either you're banishing me to sleep separately, or you don't want to desecrate your mother's bedroom," Ricard said, smiling gleefully at Francis.

 "Keep at it and I might just choose the former."